YYinBurgh/YYinBurgh.github.io/_pages/about.md

 <!--- News --->
 ## News
+- **(April 2022)** Our paper **Helping mobile application developers create accurate privacy labels** has been accepted by the 2022 Internation Workshp on Privacy Engineering (IWPE'22), which is co-loacated with the IEEE European Symposium on Security and Privacy (EuroS&P'22).

-- **(January 2022)** Our 2021 PETS paper **“Did you know this camera tracks your mood?”: Understanding Privacy Expectations and Preferences in the Age of Video Analytics** has won the <a href="https://fpf.org/fpf-event/12th-annual-privacy-papers-for-policymakers/" target="_blank">the 12th Annual Privacy Papers for Policymakers Award</a> from the Future of Privacy Forum (FPF) !
-Please register FPF's free event on Feb 10, 2022 to learn more about this research!
+- **(January 2022)** Our 2021 PETS paper **“Did you know this camera tracks your mood?”: Understanding Privacy Expectations and Preferences in the Age of Video Analytics** has won the the 12th Annual Privacy Papers for Policymakers Award from the Future of Privacy Forum (FPF)!

 - **(August 2021)** Our paper examinging **people's privacy concerns and attitudes towards increasingly diverse use of facial recognition technology in public places** has been accepted by <a href="https://www.usenix.org/conference/soups2021" target="_blank">the 17th Symposium on Usable Privacy and Security (SOUPS 2021)</a>!
 Take a look at our <a href="https://www.usenix.org/conference/soups2021/presentation/zhang-shikun" target="_blank">paper and slides </a>!